Dr. Curtis Walker

 Te Whakatōhea, Ngāti Porou

-Dr. Curtis Walker is a leading advocate for Māori health equity, a practising nephrologist (kidney specialist), and a transformative figure in medical governance in Aotearoa.
-As the only Māori nephrologist globally, his work spans clinical medicine, health policy, and governance, ensuring that Māori voices are central to national health strategies and decision-making.
+Dr Curtis Walker is a leading advocate for Māori health equity, a distinguished nephrologist, and a transformative figure in medical governance in Aotearoa.
+His work spans clinical medicine, health policy, and governance, ensuring that Māori voices are central to national health strategies and decision-making.

-Shaping the Future of Māori Health - Dr. Walker has dedicated his career to improving health outcomes for Māori and advocating for systemic change.
+Dr Walker has dedicated his career to improving health outcomes for Māori and advocating for systemic change.
 His leadership has driven equity-focused reforms in medical training, clinical governance, and cultural safety.
 His roles include:

-As a Consultant Nephrologist at MidCentral District Health Board since 2015, Dr. Walker has been at the forefront of improving kidney health for Māori.
+As a Consultant Nephrologist at MidCentral District Health Board since 2015, Dr Walker has been at the forefront of improving kidney health for Māori.
 His work focuses on:

 • Equity in kidney transplantation – Addressing the disparities Māori face in access to organ donation and transplantation.